quartz-labs-dev/pabal-mcp/README.md

 }
 ```

 Data directory: by default, files are written to the project root.
-Override with `dataDir` in `secrets/aso-config.json` (absolute or repo-relative) or `PABAL_MCP_DATA_DIR` environment variable.
-Priority: config file > environment variable > project root.
+Override with `dataDir` in `secrets/aso-config.json` (absolute or repo-relative).

 ## 🛠️ Installation